The Bankrate promise

-About a year ago, the Federal Reserve removed withdrawal limitations that banks had to enforce on savings accounts.
-But since then, few banks have actually changed their policies.
+Two years ago, the Federal Reserve removed withdrawal limitations that banks had to enforce on savings accounts.

-Up until April 24, 2020, Regulation D limited account holders to a maximum of six convenient withdrawals and transfers from a savings deposit account per statement cycle.
-(Both a savings account and money market account are considered savings deposit accounts.)
+Until April 24, 2020, Regulation D limited account holders to a maximum of six convenient withdrawals and transfers from a savings deposit account per statement cycle.
+(Savings and money market accounts are considered savings deposit accounts.)

 Before the restrictions were lifted, unlimited withdrawals from an ATM or a bank teller were permitted from savings deposit accounts.
 But convenient withdrawals, such as via check or transferring money electronically from a savings deposit account to another account, were limited.